yhs0602/Android-Disassembler/README.md

 - You can copy an instruction to the clipboard.
 - It now parses *IAT, EAT* of PE headers.
 - You can now choose the columns to view.
+- Supports analyzing system files(which are not accessible without root permission) for rooted phones.
+- Friendlier message for non-parsable files.
+- The storage chooser now retains the session, so that it remembers the last browsed folder.

 # [Themes Download](https://github.com/KYHSGeekCode/Android-Disassembler/tree/master/themes)
  Good themes usually help you recognize some important instructions easily.